polyteia-connect/polyteia-sdk-python/README.md

-# 📦 gOS API TOOLKIT
+# 📦 Polyteia Python SDK

-A lightweight Python SDK for interacting with the gOS API — designed for seamless data integration, resource management, and automation within the Polyteia platform or similar data environments.
+A lightweight Python SDK for interacting with the Polyteia API — designed for seamless data integration, resource management, and automation within the Polyteia platform or similar data environments.

 ---